 - Both Ramsey County and contracted staff from community agencies provide culturally specific mental health services

 - All staff are either licensed mental health professionals or mental health practitioners under the supervision of a mental health professional

 Eligibility: Mental health screening – a brief set of questions usually completed by a parent or youth - helps determine eligibility.
 Services are free, but insurance information is collected when available.

 Learn more at Pediatric Symptom Checklist (Massachusetts General Hospital)

 Contact Information: Contact your child’s school social worker, or school psychologist, or call 651-639-4016.

-Program Description: Enhance staff work with small caseloads of children with Severe Emotional Disturbance (SED) challenges in Ramsey County school districts of Moundsview, Roseville, White Bear Lake, N. St. Paul Maplewood, or Oakdale.
+Program Description: Enhance staff work with small caseloads of children with Severe Emotional Disturbance (SED) challenges in Moundsview, Roseville, White Bear Lake, N. St. Paul Maplewood and Oakdale schools.
 In conjunction with parents or legal guardians and the child, staff assesses, plans, arranges and monitors mental health services and supports for children and their families.
 This includes: